Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 - Salesforce – Best CRM software for versatility

-Hubspot and Salesflare are my top recommendations for most businesses.
+Zoho CRM, HubSpot and Salesflare are my top recommendations for most businesses.
 Each one offers a wide range of features suitable for teams from all departments, including sales, marketing, and customer service.

 Furthermore, they’re all affordable, easy to set up, and easy to use.